 Macro Photography for Beginners.
 How to do macro photography and great tips on macro photography for beginners.

 Beginning Photography Tips-Understanding Shutter Speed.
 One of a series of articles with beginners photography tips-this one with respect to shutter speed.

 How Cameras Work.
-One beginners photography tip is to learn how cameras work before you waste a lot of time making photography mistakes.
+Get just a basic understanding of how cameras work before you waste a lot of time shooting bad photos. mistakes.
 Check out this easy to understand page on how camera work.

 Digital Camera Buying Guide.
-If you are looking to buy a new digital camera, you may be interested in reading what common mistakes to avoid here.
+If you are looking to buy a new digital camera, you may be interested in reading what common mistakes to avoid.

 Best Tripods for photographers just starting out.
-You want a decent tripod but don't want to spend a ton of money on one.
+Tripods can do so much in several different ways for photographers at any level of expertise.
+You'll want to use a decent tripod but don't want to spend a ton of money on one.